orzechowskid/tsx-mode.el/README.md

  - [`treesit-fold`](https://github.com/emacs-tree-sitter/treesit-fold)
  - [`cov`](https://github.com/AdamNiederer/cov)

+if you wish to enable linting for CSS-in-JS template literals then you will also need to install [https://github.com/orzechowskid/flymake-stylelint](https://github.com/orzechowskid/flymake-stylelint) (not on MELPA yet).

 ### Download

 download this package and place the .el file from it in a directory on your load-path.